- Several Steam Link input lag issues are often caused by the lack of a newer and faster router.

 Select Beautiful if you have good performance and verify if you benefit from an increased picture quality and only a few delay moments.

-These simple settings should actually prevent all Steam Link input lag wired issues.
+These simple settings should actually prevent all Steam Link input lag issues on remote devices like smartphones, smart TVs, NVIDIA shield TV, etc.

-We hope you will enjoy some captivating gaming sessions using the Steam device, and please leave us a comment about the efficiency of our solutions in the comments section.
+The above methods will help you to fix the Steam Link input lag issue.
+If you want, you can leave us a comment about the efficiency of our solutions in the comments section.